Dragons RFC: Kit

-The Dragons kit for the 2022-2023 season is supplied by VX3.
-Their current 'Headline Sponsor' is Compeed.
+The Dragons kit for the 2022–2023 season is supplied by VX3.
+Their current 'Headline Sponsor' is Dragon Signs.

+Esports

+Dragons RFC established an esports team in 2023 to compete in the Welsh Esports League (WEL) after the league was launched that year.
+Among the founding teams were Dragons RFC Esports, Cardiff Pirates (linked to Cardiff Rugby), and the Pit Ponies (associated with Pontypridd United F.C.), as reported by local media.

+In 2025, Dragons RFC fielded a Counter-Strike 2 team in the Welsh Esports League Premiership.
+Their fixture against S.E.A.
+Dragons attracted notable regional coverage, in which Dragons lost 13–4.
+The team is also recognised as a full member club of Esports Wales.

 Home ground

 The region's ground is the 8,700 capacity Rodney Parade ground in Newport, where they play the majority of their home games.
 Games are occasionally hosted at other grounds in Gwent, such as Pontypool Park or Pandy Park (home of Cross Keys RFC).
 These are usually pre-season or other fixtures, however occasionally league games are taken elsewhere such as in 2017 when a game against local rivals Cardiff Blues was hosted at the Constructaquote Stadium (formerly Virginia Park), home of Caerphilly RFC, due to a fixture clash with Newport County AFC; and during the 2017/18 season when the Dragons hosted a Pro14 game against Edinburgh Rugby in Eugene Cross Park, Ebbw Vale.

 As a part of Judgement Day, each season a home game against a rival Welsh rugby region is hosted at the Millennium Stadium in Cardiff.

 In preparation for the 2014–15 season the Newport Gwent Dragons agreed a partnership with Caerphilly County Borough Council for the team and coaching staff to use the CCB Centre for Sporting Excellence as the new training base for the 1st team and all other age grade structures within the region.
 The small stadium at the centre hosts the home matches of the Dragons U23 side, which competes in the Celtic Cup.
+Owing to a frozen pitch at Rodney Parade, the CCB Centre hosted a Challenge Cup fixture on 22 January 2023.